A Generalized Construction of Calabi-Yau Models and Mirror Symmetry: The gauged linear sigma model

 where $m,n>1$ are integers and $X_0$ is the chiral superfield that in some ways serves as a Lagrange multiplier; we focus on $n=2,3,4$, but generalizations are straightforward.
 Such superpotentials are strictly invariant with respect to the $U_1(1){\times} U_2(1)$ gauge symmetry with the charges

-Manifestly, for $m>2$, the $a_{ij}$-terms become Laurent monomials; as we will see below in more detail, this turns out to be closely related to the models considered in Ref.~\cite{rgCICY1,rBH-Fm}.
-For now, we discuss the GLSM with the potential~\eqref{e:GLSM} in its own right, being especially interested in the novelty of the $m>2$ cases.
+Manifestly, for $m>2$, the $a_{ij}$-terms become Laurent monomials; as we will see below in more detail, this turns out to be closely related to the by now very well understood models of Ref.~\cite{rgCICY1,rBH-Fm,rGG-gCI}, generic examples of which are known to be smooth.
+For now, we discuss the GLSM with the potential~\eqref{e:GLSM}--\eqref{e:LaurW} in its own right, being especially interested in the novelty of the $m>2$ cases.

 The standard requirement for the superpotential to be chiral is straightforwardly satisfied: